-Faunal abundance and species numbers at the majority of the external sites in the June 2019 survey was within the range recorded in our surveys prior to the decline in spring 2016 - early 2017, however there were some exceptions.
-At the four southernmost external sites (39, 42, 43 and 44) where abundances have been the slowest to recover from the original decline in spring 2016 - early 2017, abundances increased at these sites in the January 2019 survey and continued to do so in this survey (Figure 14).
-Faunal abundance and the number of species at these four sites are now well within the range reported previous to the decline; and in some cases (abundance at sites 39 and 43 and species number at site 39) are higher than that recorded in the first two surveys conducted in January 2015 and February 2016.
+In the June 2019 survey, faunal abundance and species numbers at the majority of the external sites were within the range recorded in our surveys prior to the decline in spring 2016 - early 2017 (Figure 14).
+At the four southernmost external sites (39, 42, 43 and 44), where abundances have been the slowest to recover from the original decline in spring 2016 - early 2017, faunal abundances and the number of species had returned to well within the range reported previous to the decline.
+In this survey both abundances and the number of species remain high at the southern sites.
+At mid-harbour sites, abundance and the number of species has increased at some sites and decreased at others, but overall, the patterns remain similar and within the range recorded in previous surveys.